pagekit/docs/widget.md

 When our extension boots we make sure to call the `boot` method of our parent.

-Then we are free to hook into the `system.widget` event and register a callback.
+Then we are free to hook into the Application's `system.widget` event with a callback.
-Within that callback, we can now register our `HelloWidget`.
+With that callback, we can now access the `widgets` service of our Application instance to register our `HelloWidget`.
 Note how `register` requires the given class to implement `TypeInterface` as we've seen in the sample code above.

 ## Try out your widget